aurelienpierreeng/VirtualSecretary/docs/index.md

 # Instanciate the search engine object, with expensive variable pre-computing
 engine = search.Indexer(db, "engine", w2v, principal_components=2)
 # this will be automatically saved to disk
-# load it from disk in the future with `search.Indexer.load("search_engine", db)`
+# load it from disk in the future with `search.Indexer.load("engine", db)`

 database.close_db(db)
 ```

 All the above is fairly computationally-expensive, but:

-1. in 45 lines of code, you just built a semantic search-engine from scratch on your own data,
+1. in 45 lines of code, you just built a semantic search-engine from scratch, from any website, on your computer,
 2. then everything is pre-computed into 2 artifacts saved on disk:
     - `engine.db`: the SQLite database of web pages (or any other text content),
     - `engine.joblib`: the pre-computed search indexer instance.